-Do not take Nicotinell Mint lozenge
+Do not take Nicotinell Mint lozenge If you are allergic (hypersensitive) to nicotine or any of the other are motivated to stop smoking

-- If you are allergic (hypersensitive) to nicotine or any of the other ingredients of Nicotinell Mint lozenge. - If you are a non-smoker.
+- ingredients of Nicotinell Mint lozenge. - · If you are a non-smoker.

-Take special care with Nicotinell Mint lozenge

-Please check with your doctor or pharmacist before taking Nicotinell
+Take special care with Nicotinell Mint lozenge Please check with your doctor or pharmacist before taking Nicotinell if you have: